analogdevicesinc/msdk/Documentation/USERGUIDE.md

 ## Development Guide

-As discussed in [Key Concepts](#key-concepts), an MSDK project is primarily made up of two distinct systems:  The **_Build System_** and the _**Project Management System**_.
-[Getting Started](#getting-started) demonstrates the basic usage and configuration of these systems, while this section offers a more detailed reference.

-MSDK development primarily involves using the Project Management System, which offers a higher level user interface (typically with a GUI) that manages the tools for **editing** source code, **flashing** program binaries, and **debugging** for the MSDK's [supported IDEs](#supported-development-environments).
-Additionally, the Project Management System sits _on top_ of the [Build System](#build-system)'s _CLI_, allowing it to manage fundamental build variables aspects of development such as:

-- Setting the _Target Microcontroller_  (`TARGET` _[Build Configuration Variable](#build-configuration-variables-reference-table)_)
-- Setting the _Board Support Package_ (`BOARD` _[Build Configuration Variable](#build-configuration-variables-reference-table)_)
-- Configuring the _Environment_ and _System Path_ for use with the MSDK toolchain (`MAXIM_PATH` _[Build Configuration Variable](#build-configuration-variables-reference-table)_)
+This section offers detailed usage info on the entire MSDK focusing on the typical _development_ cycle.
+It expands on the info presented in ["Getting Started"](#getting-started) with more detailed usage info for each of the MSDK's supported IDEs.
+Additionally, advanced topics that users will encounter as they proceed into custom application and/or hardware development are also covered.

 ### Board Support Packages

+The MSDK supports multiple parts and evaluation platforms (see [supported parts](#supported-parts)) through **"Board Support Packages" (BSPs)**.

-The role of a Board Support Package (BSP) is to provide a hardware abstraction layer for board-level initialization code such as initializing and assigning UART instances, pushbuttons, LEDs, external peripheral devices, TFT displays, and other board-specific hardware.
-The MSDK's available Board Support Packages (BSPs) can be found in the `Libraries/Boards` folder for each _Target Microcontroller_.
+The role of a _BSP_ is to provide a hardware abstraction layer for the initialization and management of board-level hardware such as serial interfaces, pushbuttons, LEDs, external peripheral devices, TFT displays, etc. which will vary between evaluation platforms.
+The BSP abstraction layer also improves code portability to custom devices.

+This topic is presented _first_ because the first task when opening or creating any project is to set the BSP correctly.

+Available BSPs are located in the `Libraries/Boards` folder for each _Target Microcontroller_.

 ![Figure 34](res/Fig34.jpg)

-The name of the BSP is the name of the folder.
-For example, the MAX78000 supports the `Aud01_RevA`, `EvKit_V1`, `FTHR_RevA`, and `MAXREFDES178` BSPs.
-However, it is not always clear how these BSP names match the part numbers for different evaluation kits.
-The table below can be used to match an external part number with an MSDK BSP.
+The name of each folder is the BSP's _internal_ string for use with the `BOARD` [build configuration variable](#build-configuration-variables).
+The table below can be used to match these _internal_ strings to _external part numbers_.

 | External Part Number                                         | `BOARD`        |
 | ------------------------------------------------------------ | -------------- |